= Top southern state :

 Percent of North Carolina 25-44 year-olds in the labor force.

-More than eight in every ten—83%—of North Carolina adults ages 25-44 were in the labor force in 2019, the 30th highest rate among the states.
+More than eight in every ten—84%—of North Carolina adults ages 25-44 were in the labor force in 2022, the 30th highest rate among the states.
 In Virginia, the southern state with the highest rate, this proportion was 85%.
-Nationally, North Dakota had the highest labor force participation rate overall (90%).
+Nationally, the District of Colombia had the highest labor force participation rate overall (89%).

 Labor force participation rates reflect a combination of factors, including the availability of jobs, an individual’s ability and willingness to work, as well as labor market alignment or barriers between individual skills and available jobs.
 It is an important measure of the labor market as it “represents the relative amount of labor resources available for the production of goods and services.”